 These are high touch engagement experiences, expertly curated and executed.
 Crafted and improved over years of delivery.
-Disney know the emotive importance of high touch engagements in creating enduring reminders of happy times spent with family and friends, within the ‘happiest place on earth.
+Disney know the emotive importance of high touch engagements in creating enduring reminders of happy times spent with family and friends, within the ‘happiest place on earth.’
 These memories serve guests well, who in turn return and serve Disney well.
 A perfect trade.

 Digital; it’s a small world after all

-A Disney theme park trip can be a bucket list activity for many, for themselves or on behalf of their family.
+A Disney theme park trip can be a bucket list activity for many, either for themselves or on behalf of their family.
 When visualising Disney theme parks its the rides, the character parades and the fireworks which come to mind.
 It’s not the admin to get the tickets, or chasing over parks to find rides and guessing which is the shortest queue.
 Let alone what to do if something goes wrong, such as a lost ticket.
 It has always felt very manual, very ad hoc and many leave feeling as though they haven’t got the best out of the day.
 It’s certainly not the App which accompanies the theme park field trip.
 This would be a very small part of the overall experience…..right?

 Over the years, technology has found its way, with increasing effectiveness, into the theme park experience.
 Initially this was in the hands of the designers developing thrill and experiential rides, which further heightened memorability.
-And now more so it has also affected practical aspects of theme park experiences, such as ticket authentification and booking systems.
-This shifting digital to the guest has meant that there is a great opportunity to reduce those anxieties mentioned above.
-But the Disney way is not just to stop there, they have enhanced the overall theme park experience by introducing a digital solution to guests.
+And now more so it has also affected practical aspects of theme park experiences, such as ticket authentication and booking systems.
+This shifting of digital to the guest has meant that there is a great opportunity to reduce those anxieties mentioned above.
+But the Disney way is not just to stop there; they have enhanced the overall theme park experience by introducing a digital solution to guests.